garyhurtz/cmp_kitty/README.md

 This extension pulls text from your Kitty windows and makes it available as a completion source.

+## Motivation / Use case

+When I am working on a project I often have multiple kitty windows open containing different types of information from different sources, that are all related to the project.
+In a typical case I have a main kitty window containing neovim, then a few splits next to it containing test output, a command line, then on a separate tab I might have some documentation open and a different instance of neovim holding project-related notes, etc.

+This pulls information from each of the tabs and windows and makes it available in neovim via completions, which helps provide a bit more integration between the different tools.

+As a simple example, if I need a filename in neovim, I can jump to another window, cd to the directory containing the file, run ls, then jump back to neovim, and the filename now appears in my completions.

 ## Requirements

 - [Neovim](https://github.com/neovim/neovim/)